-275P-5 CORNER PROFILE (3 PIECE)
+275P-5 CORNER PROFILE (2 PIECE)

 Used to achieve a 90° wall corner.
-This corner is a three piece assembly and features components that can slide for easy access and inspections.
+The corner features an outer component which can be removed for easier access and inspections.
+The accessory extends the overall wall length by approximately 310mm from the female clip.